jiminhsieh/jekyll-clean-dark/_posts/2017-08-07-Taste-for-Makers-by-Paul-Graham.md

 ---
 layout: post
-title: "Quotes from Taste for Makers by Paul Graham"
+title: "Quotes from Taste For Makers by Paul Graham"
 date: 2017-08-07
 tags:
     - paul graham